UK taxpayer moves into black on bank stakes

 British taxpayers are sitting on a 3.5 billion pound ($5.6 billion) paper profit on its stakes in Royal Bank of Scotland and Lloyds after both swung back to profit, driving their shares higher.

-Britain's profit could be more than five times that amount — potentially bringing in much needed for the cash-strapped UK government.
+Britain's profit could be more than five times that amount — potentially bringing in much needed income for the cash-strapped UK government.

 “It now looks like the government's huge bank bailout, far from costing the taxpayer money, will yield a 19 billion pound profit,” said Doug McWilliams from the Center for Economics and Business Research.